CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Implementation Settings

 Our framework is extensible to adapt more state-of-the-art detectors.
-In general, when adding or removing a detector, we must preserve Corollary~\ref{corollary1} of the valid detector chain.
-This is the main criteria for the selection of detectors used in CryptoEval.
-Even if the misuse rules addressed by one detector are only a subset of the vulnerabilities of another detector, adapting more detector into the detector chain is still meaningful.
-First, the new detector may detect more vulnerability sites and sensitive flows.
-Second, the new adapter provides more features for the clustering-guided assessment, which affects the top-ranking labels of each cluster.
+Generally, when adding or removing a detector, we should preserve Corollary~\ref{corollary1} of a valid detector chain, which is the main criterion for selecting detectors used in \sysname{}.
+Even if the misuse rules addressed by one detector are only a subset of the vulnerabilities of another detector, adapting more detectors into the detector chain is still meaningful.
+First, a new detector may detect more vulnerability sites and sensitive flows.
+Second, the new adapter provides more features for the clustering-guided assessment, which affect the top-ranking labels of each cluster.
 We have developed three adapters to assemble CryptoGuard, \textsc{CogniCrypt}$_\text{SAST}$, and BinSight \cite{DBLP:conf/ccs/MuslukhovBB18} into the detector chain.
-The adapters implement a unified interface for extracting detector output to build the misuse tuples, converting misuse information from \textsf{smali} to Java, and mapping each rule of misuse to one vulnerability $id$ in our threat model.
-Our implementation consists of 3.2 kLoC combining Java and Python, including adapters, data-flow analysis, feature extraction, learning, and glue code.
+The adapters implement a unified interface for extracting detector output to build the misuse tuples, converting misuse information from \textsf{smali} to Java, and mapping each misuse rule to one vulnerability $id$ in our threat model.
+Our implementation consists of 3.2 kLoC of Java and Python, including adapters, data-flow analysis, feature extraction, learning, and glue code.